 How do Colleges Develop Critical Thinkers?

 Studies show course discussions and increased student engagement can impact a student’s learning experience, regardless of a traditional classroom or online setting.
-This is why institutions like Excelsior College place increased focus on critical thinking and both active and reflective learning to boost student success and retention.
+This is why institutions like Excelsior College place increased focus on developing students into critical thinkers and incorporating both active and reflective learning to boost student success and retention.

 With increasing number of companies today seeking employees equipped with both problem-solving and critical thinking skill sets, it is more important now than ever that colleges develop graduates to meet this demand.